krehak/laravel-live-edit/README.md

 Config contains 3 simple options:

 ### auth
-This should be a callable function, which returns true/false value whenever to use this package.
+This should be a callable function, which returns a true/false value to enable/disabled this package.
 When true, your texts will be editable asynchronously.
-When false, none of the scripts and styles will be embeded so it is resource friendly.
+When false, none of the scripts and styles will be embedded so it is resource friendly.

 ### fallback_locale
 This package is multilingual.
 When your text has various translations and one of the translations is missing (for example `es`), this determines which language will be used as a default fallback.